 Not all catfish species are unsafe to eat, but you must be very careful.
 Catfish are another common fish, although they can be dangerous to consume.
 Typically, catfish you buy from the grocery store come from specialized farms, making them safe to enjoy.

 However, if you’re trying to survive off fish, you must throw any catfish you catch back into the pond.
 Mercury and other toxins can quickly build up in these fish’s systems.
 Plus, some species of catfish contain venom for self-defense.
 If you don’t know what species you caught, it’s best not to eat it.

 Most importantly, catfish are bottom feeders and don’t care about what they eat.
 They consume other fish that fall to the bottom of the pond and die.
 When you eat catfish, you can’t be sure they haven’t eaten anything harmful to your body.

 Bottom-feeding fish are much more likely to have high levels of harmful chemicals in their bodies since they live in the mud.
 They can be concentrated in the fish, making them more dangerous for you to eat.

 If you aren’t getting your catfish from a clean, reliable source, you want to avoid eating them.
 Not all catfish are harmful, but avoiding eating fish from this common species is better if you can’t identify them.

 Always Choose Meat Carefully

 Meat is an essential food group when trying to survive outside.
 You’ll have trouble getting enough protein from other types of food in the wild.
-However, you’ll still need to be a little picky when choosing what to eat.
+However, you’ll still need to be picky when choosing what to eat.
 Otherwise, you could get very sick.
-Many animals carry diseases or parasites that you’ll want to know how to get rid of before eating.
+Many animals carry diseases or parasites you’ll want to know how to get rid of before eating.

 What kinds of meat you eat will also depend on where you live.
 Additionally, you won’t want to eat the above animals.
 In a survival situation, you’re not likely to be able to prepare them safely.